NimaBavari/EnORM/docs/api_docs.md

 Contains :class:`.query.Query` and :class:`.query.Subquery`.

-Also contains the class for complete and incomplete row-like objects, namely, :class:`.query.Record` and the class for any collection of them :class:`.query.QuerySet`.
+Also contains the class for complete and incomplete row-like objects, namely, :class:`.query.Record`, and the class for any collection of them :class:`.query.QuerySet`.

 <a id="query.Record"></a>